prometheus/proposals/proposals/2024-11-25_changing_wal_format.md

 ![twofold.png](../assets/2024-11-25_changing_wal_format/twofold.png)

 1. We release Prometheus X+1 version that supports both Y and Y+1 data but still writes Y.
-2. We release Prometheus X+2 version that supports both Y and Y+1 data, but now it writes new data as Y.
+2. We release Prometheus X+2 version that supports both Y and Y+1 data, but now it writes new data as Y+1.

 While this example shows only one version where of forward compatibility (when Y and Y+1 are supported, but Y is still written), in practice there could be more "forward compatible releases" within this strategy.